 Many people mistakenly believe that exfoliation is only for the face but your entire body benefits from a brisk scrub.
 Some areas such as the hands, knees, elbows, and feet often require harder scrubbing.
 Your skin’s tone will even out and if you tan then you will achieve better coloration.

 Remove all your makeup before starting the process or the debris could be forced into your pores and cause breakouts.
 Ideally, you should exfoliate in the morning because your skin renews itself overnight.
 This will quickly reveal the fresh, new skin that was generated the previous night.

-If you are interested in undergoing derma-grade exfoliation through either a chemical or mechanical process then please contact the medical professionals at the Laser Skin & Vein Clinic to schedule a consultation to discuss your options.
+If you are interested in undergoing derma-grade exfoliation then please contact the medical professionals at Laser Skin & Vein Clinic to schedule a consultation to discuss your options.